Posted in Personal Injury on October 22, 2019

 A burn is an injury from contact between the skin and sources of thermal, electrical, chemical or radiation energies.
 Exposure to hazardous energy can damage or permanently destroy the skin, as well as affect underlying tissues such as muscles and tendons.
 The more serious the burn injury, the greater its impact on the victim.
 A minor burn may not leave behind any permanent damage, but a serious burn could be fatal.
-Physicians classify burn injuries into four (or sometimes three) degrees according to how severe the damages to the patient.
+Physicians classify burn injuries into four (or sometimes three) degrees according to how severe the damages are to the patient.

 It is important to classify a burn to know how best to treat the injury, as well as to gauge an accurate prognosis of recovery for the victim.
 Most physicians use a four-degree classification system, but some standards classify burns into only three different degrees.
 Either way, the lower degrees represent more minor burn injuries while the higher degrees mean serious and potentially life-threatening burns.